art-in/microcosm/src/vm/zen/readme.md

 Inspiration.

-Basicaly UI/UX is inspired by Evernote UI: list of notes in sidebar, contents of note in main area.
+Basically UI/UX is inspired by Evernote UI: list of notes in sidebar, contents of note in main area.
-Similary `zen` mode has list of parent ideas in the sidebar, and idea contents in main area.
+Similarly `zen` mode has list of parent ideas in the sidebar, and idea contents in main area.

 Evernote notes is tree structure with 3 levels of nesting (`notebook stack` -> `notebook` -> `note`), and there are `tag`s for grouping notes across different notebooks.